RitikaxG/Docker-Compose/Contributing.md

     DATABASE_URL=postgresql://postgres:mysecretpassword@postgres_container:5432/postgres
     ```

-    this allow you to run postgres using docker and use it inside another docker container (docker-app:v1) which you build by specifying --network postgres_network while running the docker-app:v1 container
+    this allow you to run postgres using docker (postgres_container) and use it inside another docker container (docker-app:v1) which you start by specifying --network postgres_network (imp)

   - Build the image